hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 You may use these internal VPN IPs for communication.
 However, note that the IPs assigned to VPN clients are dynamic, and firewalls on client devices may block such traffic.

-For the IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes, advanced users may optionally assign static IPs to VPN clients.
+Advanced users may optionally assign static IPs to VPN clients.
 Expand for details.
-IKEv2 mode does NOT support this feature.

 <details>
 <summary>